mmzhang7/Recipes-Project/README.md

   frameborder="0"
 ></iframe>

 The empirical distribution of the Kolmogorov-Smirnov (K-S) statistic shown in the plot represents the expected variation in distributional differences between the 'n_steps' variable for recipes with and without missing 'avg_rating' values under the null hypothesis of randomness.
 The histogram, based on 1,000 random permutations, indicates the distribution of K-S statistics we would expect by chance.
 The red vertical line marks the observed K-S statistic (0.08), which lies in the upper tail of the distribution.
 This suggests that the observed difference in 'n_steps' between the two groups is larger than what would typically occur due to random variation alone.
 Consequently, there is evidence that the missingness in 'avg_rating' may be systematically related to the number of steps in a recipe, potentially violating the assumption of missing completely at random (MCAR).
+To show MAR, we might need data on something like recipe views to test whether missing ratings depend on visibility.

 ### Hypothesis Testing